-We are once again pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2018.
+We are once again pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2019.

+Over the years, we have dedicated ourselves to producing drinking water that meets or exceeds all state and federal standards.
 We continually strive to adopt new methods for delivering the best-quality drinking water to you.
 As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.